 Check if a substance is on the DEA Exempt Chemical Preparations List

 Before applying for a registration with the DEA, investigators should review the DEA Exempt Chemical Preparations List to check if the substances they plan to use are exempt from DEA approval.
 Controlled substances in the form(s) described on the DEA exempt chemical preparation list may be lawfully purchased and used in research without a DEA registration.
 Use of exempt chemical preparations is intended for laboratory, industrial, or educational purposes and not for immediate or subsequent administration to a human being or other animal.

 Disposal of a Controlled Substance

 Registrants and authorized agents should only purchase and store those quantities of controlled substances needed for current research or instructional activities.
 Damaged, expired, unwanted, unusable, or nonreturnable controlled substances must be accounted for, stored, and disposed of in accordance with applicable state and federal regulations.
 If the lab is closing or the PI is retiring, the PI must dispose of those controlled substances prior to closing the lab or before allowing the DEA registration to expire.
-All controlled substances that are to be disposed of must have an OSU Hazardous Waste Label that includes the material name, quantity, date, and license number

 1. Contact the Supplier:

 Some suppliers will take back pharmaceuticals for credit.
 If possible, this is the best means of Controlled Substance disposal.